 Atom: Atom is an open-source text & source-code editor developed by GitHub and used by many professionals.
 Being cross-platform, it is available for macOS, Linux, and Windows with support for lots of plugins.

 Putty: Putty is a well-known open-source application that is used by many professionals to use protocols such as Telnet, SSH, and Rlogin to connect remote devices.
-It can also connect serial port and raw socket connection.
+It can also connect serial ports and raw socket connections.

-WinSCP: WinSCP is free and open-source software that is well developed for the purpose to use FTP, SFTP, SCP, WinSCP, WebDAV, Amazon S3.
+WinSCP: WinSCP is free and open-source software that is well-developed for the purpose to use FTP, SFTP, SCP, WinSCP, WebDAV, and Amazon S3.
 The only caveat with WinSCP is that it is only developed and maintained for Microsoft Windows.

 FileZilla: FileZilla is another free and open-source software and is cross-platform.
 It supports FTP, SFTP, and FTPS.
 There is a paid version, FileZilla Pro that also supports connectivity to Cloud services including but not limited to Amazon S3, OneDrive, Google Drive, etc…